aroxburg/livelesson-git/README.md

 # merge
 1. git switch <BRANCH TO BE MERGED INTO>, eg develop
-2. git merge <BRANCH TO MERGE FROM>, into current branch, eg feature/my_feature
+2. git merge <BRANCH TO MERGE FROM>, into current branch, eg feature/my_feature git rebase: command to change the history of a commit git rebase <BRANCH>: incorporate change from BRANCH into current branch, eg stay on feature branch then run 'git rebase develop'